-- Brand package: A logo, website, brochure and business cards at one fixed price
+- Brand package: A logo, website and business cards at one fixed price

-- Consulting workshops and day rates: A workshop aimed at public or private audiences
+- Consulting workshops and day rates: Aimed at public or private audiences

-- Analysis or reviews: Analyis of existing projects or assets at a fixed cost, including a report
+- Analysis or reviews: Analysis of existing projects at a fixed cost, including a report

 - Photoshoots and videos: A certain number of shots or amount of time